Our Team | EFEIA

 Audiovisual Documentation Manager

 She manages audiovisual documentation at EFEIA.
-During her work with NOXTAK over the past five years, she began to recognize symptoms of electrohypersensitivity in herself, a realization that deepened her curiosity and commitment to the field.
-As part of the academic team behind the launch of GEMS, she’s helped shape how complex ideas are translated visually.
-Her focus is on making education around electropollution clear, engaging, and accessible to all.
+During five years working with NOXTAK, she began recognizing symptoms of electrohypersensitivity, a process that deepened her engagement with the field.
+As part of the academic team behind the launch of GEMS Academy, she contributed to how complex concepts about electromagnetic pollution are communicated visually.
+Her focus is on making education around electropollution clear and accessible.

 Mattias Soledade